luismartinezs/studio-ghibli-books/development.md

     - Use fontawesome icons instead of the ones Im using for categories OK
     - use studio ghibli logo instead of ring OK

+- State:
+    - Add provider, wrapper and presentational in between App and Wrapper
+    - Add basic Redux infrastructure

 - Interaction:
     - When clicking on home icon, user goes to home page
     - When I click on cart, go to cart
     - When I click on product, go to detail
     - When click, on popular, go to popular section

+    - add collapsible menu in mobile view

+    - Get json object
+    - get dynamic website data from json

+    - Able to add items to cart
+    - Able to remove items from cart, and have price dynamically updated

 Maybe:
 - Separate search bar and logo into different components so that I don't need to always have one with the other